digdilem/taskpony/README.md

 Never, sorry.
 This is a hard design choice to keep Taskpony small and simple and to avoid bloat.
 There are a lot of alternative projects with groupware ability if it is important to you.

+> But I really want to run a copy for more than one person!

+One way around this is to run multiple instances using docker, each with their own port.

 > How do I add HTTPS?

 Use a reverse proxy - see [#security](#security)